 Tom has been on community, schools and sports committees or boards for the last 55 years.
 He has been the treasurer, secretary, president or committee member of many organisations.
 Recently Tom spent 6 years as a director on the Rugby League Northland board.
 He has been on the Audit and Risk committee for TNR for the last 13 years and on the Interclub committee for 17 years over two periods.
 Tom is currently Chairman of the Shore to Shore Fun Run/Walk committee and a parent trustee on the Northcote Primary school board.

 Over the years Tom has volunteered a great deal of time to organisations.
 Sports and schools are an integral part of any community and he is excited by the opportunity to continue his community involvement as a member of the TNR board.
 Tom’s experience enables him to contribute to TNR and the sport of tennis.
 He works with his fellow board members to make a positive contribution to the future development of TNR and to enhance TNR’s relationships with members of the community.

 Tom has belonged to Becroft Park Tennis Club since 1980 and continues to be an active interclub participant.

 Chris is a medical doctor with a significant history of leadership and management skills.
-Recently changing careers to become a real estate agent, Chris has a really varied work history.
-He has worked as a Royal Australian Flying Doctor, was a Captain and doctor in the NZ army and has been a Director of various medical businesses.
+Chris has a really varied work history.
+He has worked as a Royal Australian Flying Doctor, was a Captain and doctor in the NZ army, and has been a Director of various medical businesses.